-HOW: Similar to adding the CE tag above, access the bulletin to make changes to your course.
+HOW: You will need to access CourseLeaf to make changes to your course.
 Once you've logged in, search for your course and click "edit course."
-Find the "Schedule Type" section and use the green + button to add "off-site." .
+Find the "Schedule Type" section and use the green + button to add "off-site."
 Hit Save & Submit - the form will then be sent to workflow for approval from the registrar, department chair, dean and provost.
 You may need to follow up with the registrar's office and/or your department to add the specific days/times that this component should be scheduled.
 Once you've added the component, it will stay with the class in quarters/semesters/years that follow.